meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC6 - Library user borrow a book
 #### MSS:
-1. Library user intends to borrow a book to the library.
+1. Library user intends to borrow a book from the library.
 2. Library manager reads the book title of the book provided by the library user.
-3. Library manager enters the command.
+3. Library manager enters the command using the book title.
-4. MyBookshelf removes the book from library and adds the book to the library user's borrow list.
+4. MyBookshelf removes the book from library and adds the book to the library user's book list.
 5. MyBookshelf notifies library manager that the library user has successfully borrowed a book.

 ***Use case ends***

 #### Extensions:
 * 3a.
-MyBookshelf detects invalid index for library user.
+MyBookshelf detects an invalid index for library user.
     * 3a1.
 MyBookshelf notifies library manager with an error message.
   * 3a2.
-Library manager performs [Find a library user in the Contact List (UC4)](#use-case--uc4---find-a-library-user-in-the-contact-list) and [Library user borrows a book (UC6)](#use-case--uc6---library-user-borrow-a-book).
+Library manager performs [Find a library user in the Contact List (UC4)](#use-case-uc4---find-a-library-user-in-the-contact-list) and [Library user borrows a book (UC6)](#use-case-uc6---library-user-borrow-a-book).
   * 3a3.
-If not exist, library manager performs [Add library user to the Contact List (UC1)](#use-case--uc1---add-library-user-to-contact-list) and [Library user borrows a book (UC6)](#use-case--uc6---library-user-borrow-a-book).
+If the library user does not exist, library manager performs [Add library user to the Contact List (UC1)](#use-case-uc1---add-library-user-to-contact-list) and [Library user borrows a book (UC6)](#use-case-uc6---library-user-borrow-a-book).

   ***Use case resumes from step 3.***

 * 3b.
 MyBookshelf detects an error in the book title.
     * 3b1.
 MyBookshelf notifies library manager with an error message.
     * 3b2.
-Library manager confirms book title from user again.
+Library manager confirms with the user if the book title provided is correct.
     * 3b3.
-Library manager enters new book title.
+Library manager enters the corrected book title.
       Steps 3b1-3b3 are repeated until the book title entered is valid.

   ***Use case resumes from step 3.***

 * *a.
-At any time, library manager chooses to cancel the borrow process of library user.<br>
+At any time, library manager chooses to cancel the borrowing process of the library user.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***